Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/Certificate_concepts.md

 The RSA laboratories have defined various standards about certificates based on ASN1 descriptions.
-Their aim is to provide a means for systems participating in Public Key Infrastructures to inter- operate.
+Their aim is to provide a means for systems participating in Public Key Infrastructures to inter-operate.

 Furthermore, two data structures that are useful when you want to transfer Certificate Information have been completely detailed: the PKCS7 and PKCS12